vedph/cadmus-ndp-api/README.md

 ## History

+- 2025-11-22:
+  - updated packages, still on .NET 9 until NpgSql components for .NET 10 are ready.
-- 2025-11-22: added options to codicology seeder profiles.
+  - added options to codicology seeder profiles.

 ### 1.0.7